nanshe-org/rank_filter/Readme.md

 	cmake -DBOOST_ROOT=<path-to-Boost-root> -DVIGRA_ROOT=<path-to-VIGRA-root> .

-Additionally, the prefered python interpreter can be set by using the `PYTHON_EXECUTABLE` variable.
+Additionally, the preferred python interpreter can be set by using the `PYTHON_EXECUTABLE` variable.
 If `PYTHON_EXECUTABLE` is not specified at all, the first python interpreter found on the path will be used.

 ###Building